StaVan28/StaVan28/README.md

 ### - Hobbies :
 - ✨ Exploring the interesting world of programming ❤
-- ✨ Playing football
+- ✨ Playing Football
 - ✨ "What?
 Where?
-When?" game
+When?"
+Game
 - ✨ Watching Anime

 </br>